 Non-Immigrant O-X (Long stay)

-You must make a deposit of at least THB 3,000,000 in a Thai Bank, or a combination of THB 1,800,000 bank deposit and annual income of not less than THB 1,200,000.
-The bank deposit must be kept for one year, after that amount to be kept may be reduced to THB 1,500,000, under certain conditions.
+You must make a deposit of at least THB3,000,000 in a Thai Bank, or a combination of a THB1,800,000 bank deposit and annual income of not less than THB1,200,000.
+The bank deposit must be kept for one year; after that the amount to be kept may be reduced to THB1,500,000, under certain conditions.

 This visa is individual and does not include dependents.
-If your spouse does not fulfill the requirements, he or she may apply for a Non-immigrant O-A (long stay) or a Non-immigrant O visa (short stay).
+If your spouse does not fulfill the requirements to apply for the same visa, he or she may apply for a Non-immigrant O-A (long stay) or a Non-immigrant O visa (short stay).

 Note that any foreign-national staying in Thailand without a permanent residency must report his or her stay every 90 days at any Office of the Immigration Bureau or Police station.

 This visa does not entitle you to work in Thailand, nor qualifies for permanent residency.

 - A copy of bank statement showing a deposit of the amount equal to and not less than THB 3,000,000 or an income certificate (an original copy) with a annual income of not less than THB 1,200,000, and bank statement showing a deposit account of not less than THB 1,800,000.

 - A letter of guarantee from the bank (an original copy) is required.

 - A letter of verification issued from the country of your nationality or residence stating that you do not have criminal record (verification shall be valid for not more than three months and should be notarized by notary organs or the applicant’s diplomatic or consular mission).

 - A medical certificate issued from the country where the application is submitted, showing no prohibitive diseases as indicated in the Ministerial Regulation No.14 (B.E.
 2535) (certificate shall be valid for not more than three months and should be notarized by notary organs or the applicant’s diplomatic or consular mission).